Malindrie/R-Shiny---Single-cell-data-browser/README.md

 </div>

 # Features
+## Dataset Selection:
-**Dataset Selection**: Choose from multiple datasets, including:
+Choose from multiple datasets, including:
 1. Sample collection datasets
 2. Condition-based comparisons
+## Gene Expression Visualization:
-**Gene Expression Visualization**: Visualize gene expression patterns using:
+Visualize gene expression patterns using:
 1. Cluster and condition-based differential gene expression
 2. UMAP plots to observe clustering patterns
+## Dynamic Data Table:
-**Dynamic Data Table**: Access and interact with data tables showing differentially expressed genes, which can be sorted, filtered, and searched.
+Access and interact with data tables showing differentially expressed genes, which can be sorted, filtered, and searched.

 # Usage
 1. **Select Dataset**: Use the sidebar to select a dataset.
 Each option corresponds to a specific sample or condition-based dataset for Down Syndrome analysis.